-We may in the future conduct clinical trials for our product candidates outside the United States, and the FDA. the EMA, the MHRA and comparable foreign regulatory authorities may not accept data from such trials.
+We may in the future conduct clinical trials for our product candidates outside the United States, and the FDA, the EMA, the Medicines and Healthcare products Regulatory Agency ("MHRA") and comparable foreign regulatory authorities may not accept data from such trials.

 We may in the future conduct additional clinical trials outside the United States, including in Europe, the United Kingdom, Australia or other foreign jurisdictions.
 The acceptance of trial data from clinical trials conducted outside the United States by the FDA may be subject to certain conditions.
 In cases where data from clinical trials conducted outside the United States are intended to serve as the sole basis for regulatory approval in the United States, the FDA will generally not approve the application on the basis of foreign data alone unless (i) the data are applicable to the United States population and United States medical practices, (ii) the trials were performed by clinical investigators of recognized competence and (iii) the data may be considered valid without the need for an on-site inspection by the FDA or, if the FDA considers such an inspection to be necessary, the FDA is able to validate the data through an on-site inspection or other appropriate means.
 Additionally, the FDA's clinical trial requirements, including sufficient size of patient populations and statistical powering, must be met.
 The EMA, the MHRA and many other comparable foreign regulatory bodies have similar approval requirements.
 In addition, such foreign trials would be subject to the applicable local laws of the foreign jurisdictions where the trials are conducted.
-There can be no assurance that the FDA, the EMA, the MHRA or any comparable foreign regulatory authority will accept data from trials conducted outside of the United States, the European Union, the United Kingdom or the applicable jurisdiction.
-If the FDA, the EMA, or the MHRA or any comparable foreign regulatory authority does not accept such data, it would result in the need for additional trials, which would be costly and time-consuming and delay aspects of our business plan, and which may result in our product candidates not receiving regulatory approval or clearance for commercialization in the applicable jurisdiction.
+There can be no assurance that the FDA, the EMA, the MHRA, or any comparable foreign regulatory authority will accept data from trials conducted outside of the United States, the European Union, the United Kingdom, or the applicable jurisdiction.
+If the FDA, the EMA, or the MHRA, or any comparable foreign regulatory approval or clearance for commercialization in the applicable jurisdiction.